alexander-hanel/olenativecarver/README.md

 E:\TEMP\G\01.11.16\httpchallengegx.topvaginapussysso5sok.php\Invoice 9840018.lnk
 E:\TEMP\G\21.11.16\http___jetravaille-et-jetaide.ch_resellers_web_request-a-callback.php\Beleg Nr.
 832777-99.LNK
 ```
 The child folder appears to be named after the URL that is hosting the second stage.
 For example. the last path of `E:\TEMP\G\21.11.16\http___jetravaille-et-jetaide.ch_resellers_web_request-a-callback.php\Beleg Nr.
-832777-99.LNK`This path is from a Word document named `Rechn.
+832777-99.LNK`This path is from a Word document named Rechn.
 Nr.
-2016.11. #18989.docx` with a SHA256 hash of `d9a294980d3e6950afac1bd7871bb40ad7c4172506ff1c996ad272c269831edf`.
+2016.11. #18989.docx with a SHA256 hash of d9a294980d3e6950afac1bd7871bb40ad7c4172506ff1c996ad272c269831edf.
 On  November 21st 2016 someone uploaded the file to [reverse.it](https://www.reverse.it/sample/d9a294980d3e6950afac1bd7871bb40ad7c4172506ff1c996ad272c269831edf?environmentId=100&lang=en).
 This is the same date as shown in the folder path `E:\TEMP\G\21.11.16`.
 When the Word Documented is opened it will open an .LNK file which writes a PowerShell script that downloads an executable from `http://jetravaille-et-jetaide.ch/resellers/web/request-a-callback.php`.
-This URL is the name of folder that `Beleg Nr.
-832777-99.LNK` is stored in.
-The downloaded payload with a SHA256 hash of `adf616dd647f029e05726afc5ee5b11f90acbd9f72fcd1d8efed86c387fe390a` has been [identified](https://www.virustotal.com/en/file/adf616dd647f029e05726afc5ee5b11f90acbd9f72fcd1d8efed86c387fe390a/analysis/) as Dridex.
+This URL is the name of folder that Beleg Nr.
+832777-99.LNK is stored in.
+The downloaded payload with a SHA256 hash of adf616dd647f029e05726afc5ee5b11f90acbd9f72fcd1d8efed86c387fe390a has been [identified](https://www.virustotal.com/en/file/adf616dd647f029e05726afc5ee5b11f90acbd9f72fcd1d8efed86c387fe390a/analysis/) as Dridex.

 #### References
 * https://code.msdn.microsoft.com/office/CSOfficeDocumentFileExtract-e5afce86